klaytn/kips/KIPs/kip-draft_kgp6.md

 #### Structs

-The smart contract will have the following structs :
+The smart contract will have the following structs:

 - `Retired`: to represent the details of retired and approver addresses.
 - `Newbie`: to store newbie and amount.